TheCowboyAI/nixos-yubikey/guide.md

 in this case, acme@example.org is used, where acme is the automated certificate user and is combined with the root certificate to form a chain.
 If you're an individual, this is usually your individual email.

+This is NOT a certificate to use, but rather one to generate Certificates you can trust.
+No one else is necessarily going to trust this, but you can.
+You certainly could use it, it's perfectly valid, but if it gets burned, you need to replace it on the Yubikey.
+Instead, generate new certificates for specific purposes that extend the chain of trust.

+If you prefer, you can certainly import an existing Root CA and x.509 you may have purchased.
+We need something we can ultimately trust ourselves, and also something we fully control.
+This Chain of Trust begins at these Yubikeys.
+We know anything we generate from them is inside our own chain of trust.

+Typically, we use these for development certificates so we have end-to-end encryption without the hassle of going and getting a certificate somewhere.

+Organizations will typically put the same Root CA on all Yubikeys and change the x.509 to each person.

 ## The Yubikeys

 **PGP_ADMIN_PIN**